nabepero-tester/resolve-merge-conflicts/resume.md

 # GitHub Teacher

-Charting the knowledge of the Internet, just like Galileo charted the stars.
+Charting the knowledge of the Internet, just like Galileo charted the stars

-## Job History

 ### GitHub Trainer